 City of Portland OR Recycling Information & Resources

-If you are looking for information on how to recycle motor oil, food containers, recycled materials, drinking glasses, milk jugs, flower vases, and other recyclables, call Action Junk Removal.
+If you are looking for information on how to recycle motor oil, food containers, recycled materials, drinking glasses, milk jugs, flower vases, and other recyclables, call Action Junk Hauling.
 We can help!